Posted by Nathalie Guinet 5556 Hits

 *Based on the concepts outlined in ETSI GR mWT 025 V1.1.1 (2021-03) - Wireless Backhaul Network and Services Automation: SDN SBI YANG models

-Any microwave (MW) and millimetre wave (mmW) equipment vendor is welcome to participate and should provide a full domain, including the related MW and/or mmW equipment.
+Any microwave (MW) and millimetre wave (mmW) equipment vendor was welcome to participate and had to provide a full domain, including the related MW and/or mmW equipment.

-The event is also open to telecom operators wishing to understand the benefits of the SDN technology.
+The event was also open to telecom operators who wanted to understand the benefits of the SDN technology.

 Event type: TG Open Sessions

-ETSI ISG F5G is organizing a virtual open session entitled "F6G: Defining the Foundations of the Next Optical Network Generation" scheduled on 30 October 2025, from 10am to 1pm CET.
+ETSI ISG F5G organized a virtual open session entitled "F6G: Defining the Foundations of the Next Optical Network Generation" on 30 October 2025.

 As the world continues to evolve with rapid technological advancements and emerging challenges, the development of new generations of fixed optical networks is essential to meet future demands and opportunities.
 F6G will build on and evolve the capabilities of the current F5G Advanced optical networks.